Send the link below via email or IMCopy

 To combat this style of fighting, Americans began to force Filipinos to live in designated zones or work camps: similar to concentration camps in World War II.

 *20,000 Filipino rebels and 4,000 American troops also died in direct military fighting.

-When the fighting ended in 1902, the Philippines was given a government similar to that of Puerto Rico as a territory under the U.S. government.
+-When the fighting ended in 1902, the Philippines was given a government similar to that of Puerto Rico: an official territory under the U.S. government.

-The native Filipinos had already declared their independence from Spain on June 12, 1898
+Native Filipinos had already declared their independence from Spain on June 12, 1898.

-*After almost 50 years as a territory, the United States finally granted the Philippines independence on July 4th, 1946.
+*After almost 50 years as a territory, the United States finally granted the Philippines their full independence on July 4th, 1946.

 How the Panama Canal Works